The Ultimate Guide to ELK Log Analysis

 - Proven Use Cases - ELK stack has been used for log management by some of the world’s largest and best-known technology companies, including Netflix and LinkedIn.

-Using ELK for log analysis and management comes with well-known challenges that DevOps teams will need to overcome, especially as deployments and indices scale to accommodate growing log volumes.
+There are some common pros and cons of ELK stacks that DevOps teams will need to overcome, especially as deployments and indices scale to accommodate a growing volume of data.

 Choosing a Primary Datastore for Logs